ksu-cs-textbooks/cc410/content/i-oop/06-inheritance-polymorphism/_index.md

 chapter = true
 pre = "<b>6.  </b>"
 +++

-### Welcome!
+### Chapter 6

-This page is the main page for Inheritance & Polymorphism
+# Inheritance & Polymorphism

+Like superclass, like subclass!
+Now, with interfaces!